oscarsanchezdm/channellistmaker/readme.md

 ```
 Teledeporte|tdp
 ```
+**An empty line will result in a fake channel called Sense nom (No Name)**, which is useful if you want to have some "blank spaces" between channels.
+In further versions I hope this "fake name" will be customizable.

 For more examples, there is a file called "sample_desired.txt" with a complete and custom channel list.

 ### Compilation of the tool